svasamse/pizza-shop/README.md

 The build will generate an executable jar file in the `target` directory which will need to be run as follows.

-    $ java -jar pizza-shop.jar -DorderFile=<path-to-order-file>
+    $ java -jar pizza-shop.jar -DorderInputFile=<path-to-order-file>

-The order file is a mandatory parameter and the process will exit returning an error if it is not provided.
+The order input file is a mandatory parameter and the process will exit returning an error if it is not provided.